asjad99/asjad99/README.md

 ![Alt text](nasa.jpg)

 ###  About:

-I have a background in computer science and AI.
-I am currently working as a Data Scientist at Invertigro.
-Previously, I have worked with core teams of several early-stage and high-growth startups, as a data scientist and as well as a software engineer to build AI driven products and solutions in areas like [Business Process Analytics](https://www.asjadk.com/deepprocess/), [Information Retreival](https://www.asjadk.com/semantic_search/), and [recommender systems](https://www.asjadk.com/music/).
+I have a background in computer science and AI, and I am currently working as a Data Scientist at UNSW.
+Previously, I worked with the core teams of several early-stage and high-growth startups, serving as both a data scientist and a software engineer.
+My role involved building AI-driven products and solutions in areas like [Business Process Analytics](https://www.asjadk.com/deepprocess/), [Information Retreival](https://www.asjadk.com/semantic_search/), and [recommender systems](https://www.asjadk.com/music/).

-I'm a life long learner, who is trying to master the art of the following:
+I am a lifelong learner, striving to master the art of the following:

-- Building High Performing Technology Organizations
+- Building High-Performance Technology Organizations
 - Intelligent Software Design and Construction
 - Product Management of Data Products

 ----